 - I use the word, ‘enjoys’ advisedly.
 Mr Wichert, who picked up where Dr Stirling left off, implied in his own witness statement that lecturers not doing research – that is, most – are freeloading on more industrious colleagues.
 Some would call this misleading to the point of mendacity.
 Given their own scholarly interests, and remission for the few from soaring teaching loads, many lecturers in the period of relevance wanted to do research but were not supported in this.

 - Hallam’s income streams are by no means tangential here.
 Summarising the House of Lords ruling, overturning the judgments of four lower courts in Matthews v Kent and Medway, Baroness Hale stressed the importance, when applying the ‘broadly similar’ test, of assessing the contributions of part time worker and full time comparator to the business as a whole.
 In 2012, of a total income of some £100m, just £6.8m derived from research.
-The relative figures have not changed significantly since then (and even if they had, the change would fall outside the relevant period) while 2014 figures show 256 of more than 2,000 academic staff producing research in that year’s REF exercise.
+The relative figures have not changed significantly since then (and even if they had, the change would fall outside the relevant period) while 2014 figures show just 256 of over 2,000 academic staff producing research in that year’s REF exercise.
 Sheffield Hallam, like all former polytechnics, is first and foremost in the business of teaching undergraduate and masters students.